pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 ![](images/200/image200_52.png)

 25. Click on “Commit” (fifth icon from left to right on the icon bar; green checkmark on top of a disk) icon.
 This row will be automatically updated on the target as the DIPC Job picks up the change
 26. Let’s verify the update in the target.
-On your “WS TARGET - DIPC_TGT” connection (SQL Developer) select “SRC_CUSTOMER” table
+On your “WS TARGET - SALES_TRG ” connection (SQL Developer) select “SRC_CUSTOMER” table
 27. On the right panel, select “Data” tab and look for “Paul Brendt”, his age has change to 25
 28. Go back to DIPC, you should be in the detail screen of the Data Synch job
 29. It might take some time.
 The screen will reflect the update in the source